erduotong/nuitka-doc-zh/docs/--help.md

   Plugin options of 'anti-bloat':
     --show-anti-bloat-changes
-                        Annotate what changes are by the plugin done.
+                        Annotate what changes are done by the plugin.
     --noinclude-setuptools-mode=NOINCLUDE_SETUPTOOLS_MODE
                         What to do if a 'setuptools' or import is encountered.
                         This package can be big with dependencies, and should